Precise FloodWait Handling in Pyrogram: Making sleep_threshold Work as Expected

 raise

-This logic was intended to control whether the client should sleep (wait) for the duration specified by the FloodWait
+This logic was intended to control whether the client should sleep (wait) for the duration specified by the FloodWait, or immediately raise the exception to the caller.
+The idea was:

 - If

-seconds and then continue.
+amountseconds and then continue.

-duration instead of raising the exception immediately.
-This was counterintuitive, especially for advanced bot developers who want to handle rate limits themselves and expect sleep_threshold=0
+However, this approach had a subtle flaw: when sleep_threshold was set to 0, the client would still sleep for the full FloodWait duration instead of raising the exception immediately.
+This was counterintuitive, especially for advanced bot developers who want to handle rate limits themselves and expect sleep_threshold=0 to mean “never sleep, always raise”.

 The New Behavior